-Data are provided as daily SIR files and associated GIF images, and 4-day average SIR files and associated GIF images.
+Data are provided as daily SIR files and associated GIF images, 4-day average SIR files and associated GIF images, and animated time series quick look images.

 Each SIR file consists of one 512-byte header containing all the information required to read the remainder of the file and the map projection information required to map pixels to latitude and longitude points on the Earth's surface.
 Pixel values are stored as 2-byte integers in big-endian format.
 Scale factors to convert the pixel values to native floating point units are stored in the file header.